JimDesu/basis-lang/spec.md

                     | TypeName :: witness-ref           ; module-qualified
 ```

 The bracket forms `[N]` and `[]` are the buffer-backed root types (&sect;5.5).
 A `Type` with parameters is a parameterized type; the parameter list at declaration is `type-params`, and at use-site is `type-args`.
-The `constraint` non-terminal serves every constraint position with one grammar (&sect;9.3, &sect;9.23): a bare concept bound, a compound bound-with-bindings (`ShowOrd(Ord = W)`), or a clause-only pin/annotation (`(Ord = ForwardOrd)`); uses of a bound variable are bare.
+The `constraint` non-terminal serves every constraint position with one grammar (&sect;9.3, &sect;9.21): a bare concept bound, a compound bound-with-bindings (`ShowOrd(Ord = W)`), or a clause-only pin/annotation (`(Ord = ForwardOrd)`); uses of a bound variable are bare.
 Kind checks (which names must resolve to concepts, witnesses, or variables) are semantic, per Appendix G.

-The `fixed-size-type-expr` non-terminal is a syntactic subset of `type-expr` that excludes the runtime-length forms (`[]` and `[]T`), pointers, command-types, and fexpr-types.
+The `fixed-size-type-expr` non-terminal is a syntactic subset of `type-expr` that excludes the runtime-length forms (`[]` and `[]T`), pointers, and command-types.
 It is used in positions requiring fixed-size buffer-backed contents: record fields, union candidates, `[N]T` and `[]T` element types, and domain parents (&sect;5.1).
 The typechecker further verifies that any `TypeName` reference in a `fixed-size-type-expr` position resolves to a type satisfying the fixed-size buffer-backed predicate (Appendix D.2); a grammatically well-formed `fixed-size-type-expr` whose named-type reference resolves to a non-buffer type or a runtime-length type is rejected statically.

 ### B.4 Command-Type Expressions